 Rule #3: Institutions will not save you.

 So go the first of six rules of survival according to Masha Gessen from her article in the New York Review of Books two days after the election results in the US.
 Her experiences as a loud critic of Vladimir Putin grant her authority: she was a dissenting journalist through the rapid monopolization of the media and the subsequent erosion of the judiciary system.
-A decade out and still under Putin’s rule, the resistance leaders featured in these three documentaries have a far narrower range of motion.
+A decade out and still under Putin’s rule, the resistance leaders featured in these three documentaries continue to push against a rigid political reality.
 These are on-the-ground accounts of the 2012 protests after the re-election of Putin and the Euromaidan Revolution in Kiev.
 As documents of chaotic and dangerous moments, these films do not attempt to craft a primer for action but broadcast an ongoing experience that requires in-depth coverage.

 MY FRIEND BORIS NEMTSOV

 In Russian with English subs.

 TUESDAY, APR 18 – 7:30 PM

 SUNDAY, APR 23 – 7:30 PM *WITH INTRO BY MAX TUULA OF MARXFILM*